-RII’s HVAC Best Practices Guide Demystifies Approaches to Efficient Cooling and Dehumidification
+RII’s HVAC Best Practices Guide Demystifies Approaches to Efficient HVAC

-It can be difficult for growers and the design and construction professionals supporting them to navigate how to build and operate efficient and effective heating, ventilation and air conditioning (HVAC) and dehumidification systems for cultivation applications.
-You and your project team may be unsure where to turn for trustworthy guidance on the technical aspects applicable to their facilities and needs.
+It can be difficult for growers and the design and construction professionals supporting them to navigate how to build and operate efficient and effective heating, ventilation and air conditioning (HVAC) equipment.
+You may not know how to select a controlled environment agriculture dehumidification system.
+You and your project team may be unsure where to turn for trustworthy guidance on the technical aspects applicable to your facilities and needs.

-Resource Innovation Institute is the first organization to put forward third-party and peer reviewed guidance for cultivators and their construction partners by documenting best practices with brand-agnostic recommendations gathered from a pool of subject matter experts across the industry representing dozens of growers, manufacturers, engineers, and professional service providers.
+Resource Innovation Institute is the first organization to put forward third-party and peer reviewed guidance for cultivators and their construction partners.
+We document best practices with brand-agnostic recommendations gathered from a pool of subject matter experts across the industry.
+Our membership represents dozens of growers, manufacturers, engineers, and professional service providers.

-In our guide HVAC for Cannabis Cultivation and Controlled Environment Agriculture, we define common terms, explain them so your team is on the same page, and provide enough detail so that you can communicate effectively with one another as you address energy and resource efficiency in your controlled growing environments.
+In our guide HVAC for Cannabis Cultivation and Controlled Environment Agriculture, we define common terms and explain them so your team is on the same page.
+We provide enough detail so that you can communicate effectively with one another.
+Inform yourself so you can address energy and resource efficiency in your controlled growing environments.

-In the guide, you will learn how to speak the horticultural HVAC language, assemble an effective design and construction team, review manufacturer’s literature, understand crucial considerations when selecting HVAC equipment, and install and operate successful HVAC solutions in alignment with your business model.
+In the guide, you will learn how to speak the horticultural HVAC language and assemble an effective design and construction team.
+You will be able to review manufacturer’s literature, understand crucial considerations when selecting HVAC equipment, and install and operate successful HVAC solutions in alignment with your business model.

 With energy representing 30 to 60% of the operational expense of indoor facilities, and capital expenditures for many cultivation operations in the six to seven figures, variability in energy efficiency represents profit potential.
 Various types of business costs never go down, so energy costs, as well as increased product yield and quality, drive profitability.